xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 ![](ncpa-w11-install-screenshots/02.png)
 ![](ncpa-w11-install-screenshots/03.png)

-`Bind IP` as a default value of `0.0.0.0` to accept every ip address who request metrics - replaced it by the Nagios Server ip address.
+`Bind IP` has a default value of `0.0.0.0` to accept every ip address who request metrics - replaced it by the Nagios Server ip address.

 `Port` & `Token` can be changed.